Maximal Computing #

 Interestingly, FinOps is also not just about cost in a narrow sense, but about multidimensional value (for example, the “Iron Triangle” of fast, cheap, and good service).
 FinOps practitioners are interested in the various trade-offs and co-benefits of using the Cloud in different ways.

-So it looks like there is potential to integrate sustainability (and even climate justice) into FinOps practice.
+This means there is good potential to integrate sustainability (and even climate justice) into FinOps practice.
 By bringing together financial, IT, and sustainability teams under a common objective, a FinOps Centre of Sustainable Excellence, or a GreenOps Centre of Excellence, might allow these traditionally siloed disciplines to collaborate and share expertise.

-However, we’re certainly not there yet.
-Sustainability is not a prominent theme in FinOps literature.
-As you might expect, FinOps also leans techno-solutionist, so there could be tensions with any really transformative thinking.
+However, the GreenOps approach is still emerging.
+Sustainability is not yet a prominent theme in FinOps literature.
+As you might expect, FinOps also leans techno-solutionist, so there is potential for tensions with perspectives such as digital sobriety, Minimal Computing, or degrowth.

 Quantum computing #